morganism/speedtest-viz/README.md

 ## Considerations

 ## TL/DR

-- cron parser.rb to run every 5 minutes :
+### cron speedtest  & parser to run every 5 minutes :

+The following two scripts are show as crontab entries,

+'speedtest.simple' runs a simple speedtest with human readable output

+'parse.speedtest.simple_to_csv' will take the output of the simple speedtest and creates a 'speedtest.csv' file that is read by 'app.rb' to plot data

 - */5 * * * * /Users/morgan/bin/speedtest.simple

 - */6 * * * * /Users/morgan/bin/parse.speedtest.simple_to_csv

-## Devel
+## Charting

+### Google Charts

+The Google Charts library is used to provide the visualisation, and abillity to zoom into a selected subsection of the chart

 ## Docker